Double Murder Suspected Arrested By Bossier Police - NewsBreak

 Double Murder Suspected Arrested By Bossier Police

 Bossier firefighters responding to a house fire on Joey Lane near Shed Road found two bodies inside the burned apartment.
-Bossier Police believe someone...k945.com
+Bossier Police believe someone...highway989.com

 Bossier firefighters responding to a house fire on Joey Lane near Shed Road found two bodies inside the burned apartment.
-Bossier Police believe someone...k945.com
+Bossier Police believe someone...highway989.com

 Comments / 0